 Biology Major

 Students can pursue either a B.A. or B.S. degree in Biology (distinctions between the two degrees are outlined below).
-For either degree, students should aim to complete the three Biology core courses by the end of their second year: BIOL 210 - Molecular Biology and Unicellular Life, BIOL 220 - Multicellular Life, and BIOL 230 - Ecology and Evolution.
-Students who have completed comparable course work at other accredited institutions may petition to have such courses transferred to Denison and credited toward the major, at the discretion of the department.
-In contrast, students with credit-earning scores on Advanced Placement (4 or 5) or International Baccalaureate (6 or 7) tests in Biology will be granted academic credit for BIOL 100 - Modern Topics in Biology, but typically will be required to complete all three major core courses.
+For either degree, students should aim to complete the three Biology core courses by the end of their second year.
+Students who have completed comparable coursework at other accredited institutions may petition to have such courses transferred to Denison and credited toward the major, at the department's discretion.
+In contrast, students with credit-earning scores on Advanced Placement (4 or 5) or International Baccalaureate (6 or 7) tests in Biology will be granted academic credit for BIOL 199, but typically will be required to complete all three core courses in the major.

 Bachelor of Arts in Biology